 The Map module needs to connect to the internet to access Google maps; if this is not possible in class, the exercises in this section could be adapted as home assignments, possibly using your students' own photos taken either with a GPS-enabled camera or a mobile phone.
 Some of your students may also have devices capable of generating GPS tracklogs.
-Note: The lesson exercises do not look at reverse geocoding in depth.
-If you have students who are particularly interested, or who have problems with photos to which location metadata has already been added manually, refer to Community Help for trouble-shooting tips.

 The exercises begin with an overview of the Map module, based around the automatic placement of a photo with GPS metadata.
 Students explore the different map views and the Location Filter, search for a known location to place a series of photos without GPS metadata, match the capture time of an image to GPS data extracted from an imported tracklog, and then create a saved map location.